callum-oakley/advent-of-code-clojure/README.md

 solutions (or check them against a local cache).
 When it does make requests it looks for a `.session` file.

-Solutions are functions of no arguments called `part-1` or `part-2` in the relevant namespace. `run` will also run functions called `scrap` for the purpose of checking intermediate results without submitting anything.
+Solutions are functions of the puzzle input called `part-1` or `part-2` in the relevant namespace.
+If `parse` is provided the input will be parsed first.

 Arguments to `run` (and `run-tests` and `rrr`) are integers: year, day, part;
 all optional.